 Difficulties in cross-channel marketing attribution

-Attribution can beatively easy when it comes to traditional digital marketing campaigns.
+Attribution can be relatively easy when it comes to traditional digital marketing campaigns.
 For instance, marketers can track click-through rates for display ads, open rates for emails, and impressions for search.

 But when marketing across multiple channels, attribution can get more challenging.
-Someone may click an AdWords ad and get sent to a landing page.
+Someone may click a Google ad and get sent to a post-click landing page.
 From there, if they don’t convert, they could be served an ad on Facebook or Twitter.
 By the time the prospect becomes a customer, it’s hard to tell which ad should get the credit for the sale.
-Was it the initial AdWords ad or the retargeting ad on Facebook?
+Was it the initial Google ad or the retargeting ad on Facebook?

 This is an example of the more complex questions that marketers face as cross-channel marketing campaigns continue to grow in size and scope.
 But proper attribution is still something that is necessary to maximize your conversions and ROI.